pyflosic/fodMC/README.md

 ## Versions
 * The original fodMC code is called *fodMC_alex.f90*.
 * The next major update was included in *fodMC_motif.f90*, where structural motifs are used for core FODs (instead of using MC to get them).
-* Currently, there are attempts to obtain *fodMC_sym.f90*.
-There, bond, lone and core FODs will be generated from structural motifs AND they will be arranged symmetrically.
-This should conserve the underlying symmetries of the FODs.

 ## Manual/Tutorial